Wuhan East railway station: History

-With only the west part (intercity train) actived, The railway station opened on August 12, 2022.
+With only the west part (intercity train) activated, the railway station opened on August 12, 2022.

 Wuhan Metro

 Wuhandong Railway Station (武汉东站 (Wǔhàndōng zhàn, Wuhan East railway station)), is a transfer station on Line 2 and Line 11 of Wuhan Metro.
 It entered revenue service on October 1, 2018.
 It is located in Jiangxia District and it serves the Wuhandong Railway Station.